 53-Word Bio

-As our winners, Eliza and Zoe will receive a copy of What Dwells between the Lines: Fifty-Three 53-Word Story Contest Winners, Plus Tips on Writing Remarkably Brief Fiction.
-Their stories will appear on this page for the month of January and will be published in Issue 271 of Prime Number Magazine, May-Aug 2025.
-Congratulations, Eliza and Zoe!
+Since Magdalena already has a copy of What Dwells between the Lines: Fifty-Three 53-Word Story Contest Winners, Plus Tips on Writing Remarkably Brief Fiction, she was asked to select another book from the Press 53 catalog.
+She selected Objects in This Mirror: An Anthology of Legacy, edited by Danielle Hanson and Julia Beach.
+Her story will appear on this page for the month of March and will be published in Issue 271 of Prime Number Magazine on May 1, 2025.
+Congratulations, Magdalena!

 Read More of Our Winning Stories